nidhi31jain/teachme/touchpoint.md

 * The compiler does not consider return type when differentiating methods
 * In method overloading , the most specific version is choosed  for the type When overloading a method , the Access level cannot be reduced
+# Overriding methods
+Method return Type - You can reurn an object which is of same type , or a Subclass of it

 ## Polymorphism
    * Subclasses define its own behaviour , but same functionality of the Parent class